chef/chef-web-docs/chef_master/source/ctl_chef.rst

 .. tag ruby_set_system_ruby_as_chefdk_ruby_windows_admin

-For new Microsoft Windows machines, Windows PowerShell scripts will not work until an administrator runs the following command:
+On new Windows machines, PowerShell scripts will not work until an administrator runs the following command:

 .. code-block:: bash